Viewable online ads typically receive 0.7 seconds gaze time

 Study reveals danger in optimising campaigns for viewability

-Sydney, 30 March 2017 – An online ad needs to be on the screen for 14 seconds to have any chance of being looked at, according to a new study on the relationship between viewability, gaze time and people’s ability to remember ads.
+London, 30 September 2016 – An online ad needs to be on the screen for 14 seconds to have any chance of being looked at, according to a new study on the relationship between viewability, gaze time, ad clutter and people’s ability to remember ads.

-The international study, which includes results specific to Australia, was conducted by Inskin Media, Research Now and Sticky.
-The research involved four companies, nearly 4,300 consumers, and technologies including eye-tracking by Sticky, and viewability measurement by Moat.
+The study – by InSkin Media, Research Now and Sticky – involved four companies, nearly 4,300 consumers, and technologies including eye-tracking (by Sticky) and viewability measurement (by Moat).

 Viewable vs actually looked at

 Eye-tracking reveals that 25% of ads defined as viewable – i.e. meeting minimum industry guidelines of 50% of the pixels being on screen for least one second – are never looked at.
 One third achieve a gaze time (time spent actually looking at the ad) of less than a second, while only 42% are looked at for at least a second.
 The median time a viewable ad is actually gazed at is 0.7 seconds.

 The study reveals how long an ad needs to be viewable in the first place to hit certain levels of gaze time.
 On average, to be looked at for up to a second an ad needs to be viewable for 14 seconds.
 Ads achieving at least one second of gaze time are viewable for an average of 26 seconds.
 For at least two seconds gaze time the average viewability is 33 seconds, while for 3+ seconds gaze time, average viewability is 37 seconds.